This post may contain affiliate links. See our disclosure policy.

 - Pumpkin Cobbler Cake

-Just in case you aren’t getting enough sugar this Halloween, here are some ideas for some kid-friendly Halloween treats.
-These are perfect for class parties, potlucks, and trunk-or-treats!
+Just in case you aren’t getting enough sugar this Halloween while trick-or-treating, here are some ideas for some kid-friendly Halloween treats.
+These are perfect for class parties, potlucks, a witch’s night out, or trunk-or-treats!

 - Bread/Appetizer: Mummy Cheesy Garlic Bread